 Credit unions exist to provide affordable financial services through a member-owned, cooperative business model.
 This idea hasn’t changed since the first credit union in the U.S. opened in 1909.
 What has changed, however, is the diversity of our population.
 Communities across America have seen significant demographic shifts in recent years.
 These shifts are creating new, as-yet-untapped markets that could be key to a credit union’s continued success and growth.

-A Harvard Business Review article, “The Financial Services Industry’s Untapped Market,” (opens new window) suggests the financial services industry could tap into more than $5 trillion in the U.S. alone by promoting leadership diversity and inclusive behaviors.
+A Harvard Business Review article, “The Financial Services Industry’s Untapped Market,” (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) suggests the financial services industry could tap into more than $5 trillion in the U.S. alone by promoting leadership diversity and inclusive behaviors.
 The article cites research from the Talent Innovation Center that proved a diverse workforce that “matches the market” can better understand and meet consumer needs, and leaders who value diversity support innovative ideas and build a more inclusive culture.